BUXTEHUDE AND HIS COPENHAGEN CONNECTIONS

 Concerto Copenhagen:

-Lars Ulrik Mortensen, organ, harpsichord and musical direction
+Lars Ulrik Mortensen, organ, harpsichord, and musical direction

 Frederik From and Hannah Tibell, violin